Newish0/seng468-day-trading/README.md

 This outlines how to use workspaces.

 1. The root `package.json` details where each workspaces are.
 2. `foobar-package` exports the `somePackageFunc` function (in `foobar-package/index.ts`).
 3. `service/foobar-service/package.json` has `"foobar-package": "workspace:*"` in it's dependencies.
 4. In `index.ts` of `foobar-service`, we can call the `somePackageFunc` function from `foobar-package`.
 5. If everything is setup corrrectly, when we run `bun run index.ts` inside of `foobar-service`, we should get
     ```
     Hello from foobar SERVICE!
     Hello from foobar PACKAGE!
     ```

+## Prerequisites

+-   Bun v1.1.x (To be upgraded to v1.2 prior to starting the project)
+-   Rust v1.84.0
+-   Docker